HyperspaceMadness/Mega_Bezel/README.md

   - 0 - Off
   - 1 - Normal Blending
   - 2 - Additive Blending - Added on as added with a projector
-  - 3 - Multiply Blending - Image is applied by darkening the under layer
+  - 3 - Multiply Blending -  is applied by darkening the under layer
 - **Logo Over Solid Color**
   - 0 - Off - The Logo is layered under the solid color
   - 1 - ON - The Logo is layered over the solid color